Remote Sensing Energy Mechanics

-Just like how our eyes see colors, we see things because of the way electromagnetic energy bounce off objects into our eyes.
+Just like how our eyes see colors, we see things because of the way electromagnetic energy bounces off objects into our eyes.

 Sensors are similar in that they detect reflected energy at specific wavelengths (visible, infrared, ultraviolet).
 These are ranges of wavelengths are “spectral bands”.
 Spectral bands are ranges of wavelength ranges.
 For example, the infrared spectrum is from 750 nm to 1 mm.
 Also, the ultraviolet range is from 100 to 400 nm.

 The reflected energy that a sensor measures is equal to the energy incident minus the energy absorbed and transmitted.

 What is the proportion of reflected energy back to the sensor compared to the incident energy from the sun?

 And each object has a unique spectral signature that absorbs, transmits, and reflects different amounts of wavelengths.

 The two types of remote sensing are passive and active sensors.

 Passive remote sensing measures natural energy at specific frequencies (v) (i.e. wavelength Λ).